Mukush019/Data-Visualization-in-Power-BI/Sales Dashboard.md

    - Dimension Modelling
      The data contained only one table with a combination of dimensions and measures.
 All this was done in Power Query in Power BI.
 This step involves the creation of a star schema.
 The steps taken were as follows:
       1. Duplicating the original table.
       2. Remove unnecessary columns, leaving only relevant columns for that dimension table.
-For example, the Customer Table only has Customer Age, AgeGroup, and Customer Gender.
+For example, the Customer Table only has Customer Age, AgeGroup, and Gender.
       3. Adding a *Primary Key* for the dimension table using the Index Column option in Power BI.
 A DAX was also used to make the Primary Key dimension specific.

          ```dax